hilaring/hilaring/README.md

 # Hi, I'm Oriol Hilari 🙋🏼‍♂️

-Senior Front End Developer currently focused in **React.js** applications, DDD, SSR, Web Performance Optimization and **Next.js** who is passionate about good practices as TDD, Clean Code & Clean Architecture.<br>Based in Barcelona and opened to projects from other parts of the world! 🌎
+Senior Front End Developer focused in **React.js** and **Next.js** applications, DDD, SSR, Web Performance Optimization who is passionate about good practices as TDD, Clean Code & Clean Architecture.<br>Based in Barcelona and opened to projects from other parts of the world! 🌎

 ## Soft Skills